rickyclegg/credit-card-admin/README.md

 ## Where I was going if I had time

-* TDD an isomorphic function for validating the credit card with Luhn 10.
 * TDD a CardService class wrapping the store to perform validation.
 Use the validation at the boundaries.
 * Add another Cypress test for adding several cards and no duplicates.
 And drive that functionality in the form validation and the backend.
 * Add loading/blocker for when adding a new card.